neopass/wordlist/README.md

 This assures that if a system dictionary is not found, a word list will still be provided.
 Paths in the `paths` option are searched in order, with the first item that points to a file used as the word list.

-## Creating a Custom Word List
+## Building a Custom Word List File

-A custom word list can be assmbled with the `wordlist-gen` binary, or the `word-gen` utility in the [wordlist repo](https://github.com/neopass/wordlist).
+A custom word list from other sources can be assmbled with the `wordlist-gen` binary, or the `word-gen` utility in the [wordlist repo](https://github.com/neopass/wordlist).

 From the `@neopass/wordlist` package: